alexgornovoi/PurgeBot/README.md

-# IncogBot
+# PurgeBot

-IncogBot is a discord bot made using [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
+PurgeBot is a discord bot made using [discord.py](https://discordpy.readthedocs.io/en/stable/) library.
 In order to avoid rate limits it is recommended that you create your own version of this bot.

 ## Creating The Application
 1. Visit [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.